DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_4_analytics_engineering/homework.md

 * Form for submitting: https://forms.gle/6A94GPutZJTuT5Y16
 * You can submit your homework multiple times.
 In this case, only the last submission will be used.

-Deadline: 21 February (Tuesday), 22:00 CET
+Deadline: 25 February (Saturday), 22:00 CET

 ## Solution